reyk/openiked/README.md

 Internet Key Exchange version 2 (IKEv2) daemon - portable version of OpenBSD iked.

-This code is from the OpenBSD operating system and is includes in the releases since version 4.8.
+This code is from the OpenBSD operating system and included in the releases since version 4.8.
 You can find the source code in OpenBSD's CVS repository, see: